 A summary of the evidence for Inclusive Education:

-Click here for a summary of the evidence for inclusive education published in August 2016.
+Click here for a summary of the international evidence for inclusive education published in August 2016.

 Benefits of Inclusive Education for ALL Students: